trevisanj/PFANT/README.md

 files.
 It may be useful to check the log files in this directory if you encounter any errors during program execution.

-### 3.2.6 Where you can find documentation
+### 3.2.6 Where you can find information

-:bulb: Apart from this README, there are several _README.md_ files in other PFANT subdirectories that contain relevant information for their directory;
+:book: **Description of stellar parameters, running settings, command-line options:** run `x.py` and navigate through the fields in Tabs 1 and 3.
+As you navigate, documentation for the current field will be displayed at the bottom of the window. interfaces where these parameters can be edited, such as `x.py`;

-:bulb: All programs can be invoked with a "--help" option;
+:book: Call a program with "--help" option, _e.g._, `pfant --help`

-:bulb: To print a listing of all available Python programs (with descriptions): `scripts.py`;
+:book: **other _README.md_ files** can be found in other PFANT subdirectories.

-:bulb: Stellar parameters and running setting are described in the graphical user interfaces where these parameters can be edited, such as `x.py`;
+:book: `programs.py` lists all Fortran/Python programs.

-:bulb: In the source code.
+:book: The source code is the most important source of documentation.

 ### 3.3 Graphical user interface (GUI)